cole-gannaway/sudoku-solver-back-end/README.md

-# Sudoku Solver Front-End Website
+# Sudoku Solver Back End

 The Sudoku Solver exhibits dynamic capabilities by efficiently solving up to **64 x 64** Sudoku puzzles from **EASY** up to **EXPERT**.
 Furthermore, it extends its functionality to encompass **Hexadoku** puzzles, which employ letters instead of numbers.
 The solver can execute in **parallel** using multiple threads on a single computer for maxium effeciency.
 Currently, it is hosted on the AWS Lambda platform.
 Test it out [here](https://www.colegannaway.com/sudoku-solver-front-end/).
 Finally, the solver can be easily tested locally by following the provided instructions, resulting in the generation of an HTML output for thorough evaluation.